 - Wales (UK) – a male cat living in Swansea, Wales (don’t have the cat’s name).
 The people who live with him are Mr & Mrs Thomas.
 This boy cat, rescued by the Mr & Mrs Thomas when he was a baby has 26 toes, 14 up front and 12 at the rear.
 Is he the Welsh champion?
 Probably yes, but please leave a comment if you see this post and know the answer.

 - England (UK) – Coco another stray boy cat rescued from the streets of Dursley, Gloucestershire.
-He is another 26 toer; also with 7 on each paw up front and 6 on each paw at the rear.
+He is another 26 toer; also, with 7 on each paw up front and 6 on each paw at the rear.
 He was picked up and cared for by Cats Protection a large cat charity in the UK and fostered.
 He has no doubt found a good home by now.
 He is a black cat too.
 Black cats are either good luck, bad luck or no difference, depending on your point of view.
 Is Coco the current English all comers champion?

-A cat that I know that is polydactyl and living in the United States is Tootsie.
-He lives with Valley Girl (I call her VG) and she has a blog associated with this website which is about cats, videos and Tootsie is there too.
+A cat that I know that is polydactyl and who lived in the United States was Tootsie (now deceased).
+She lived with Valley Girl (I call her VG) and she has a blog associated with this website which is about cats, videos and Tootsie is there too.
 See VG’s Blog here.
-Tootsie is in the picture on the right here>>>>>.

 Polydactyly as it is sometimes called as opposed to polydactylism is what is called a congenital deformity (present at birth) and is nearly always no problem health wise.
-There is a bad version of it that caused twisted joints as well as extra toes, but this is rare.
+There is a bad version of it that causes twisted joints as well as extra toes, but this is rare.
 The usual number of toes is 5 on each paw at the front and 4 on each on the hind legs.
 People can have more than five fingers or toes.
 Gary Sobers a famous West Indian cricketer has 6 fingers on one hand.
 He had the extra one removed.